Zoee212/public-holiday-flight-analysis/README.md

 - The analysis focuses only on selected dates, destinations, and one departure city
 - The results reflect the options visible on Skyscanner at the time of data collection

+## Conclusion
+This project shows that flight prices during public holidays are generally higher than prices before or after the holiday period.
+Among the three destinations, Seoul appears to be the most affordable option during the holiday period, while Tokyo is the most expensive.
+The analysis also suggests that direct flights usually cost more, but non-red-eye flights can often be found at similar prices to red-eye flights.
+Overall, students and teachers who must travel during public holidays may save money and improve comfort by choosing Seoul, considering indirect flights when budget matters, and avoiding red-eye departures when possible.

 ## Demo Video
 A 1–3 minute demo video is included in the final submission.